DeepBrainChain/AIComputingNode/docs/configuration.md

 The bootstrap node, open ports, logs, etc. of this project can all be configured in the JSON file.
 This article describes all configuration items in detail and provides two examples.

 You can use the command to automatically generate a JSON configuration file, and then manually add the bootstrap node to the configuration file.
-If the machine to be deployed has a public IP address, use the `host -init server` command, otherwise use the `host -init client` command.
+If the machine to be deployed has a public IP address, that is, deploying an Input node, please use the `host -init input` command.
+Otherwise, use the `host -init worker` command to deploy a Worker node.

 ## Configuration Items